Listen to women more, don't be macho, Pope tells men

 "(We) don't allow room for women but women are capable of seeing things with a different angle from us, with a different eye.
 Women are able to pose questions that we men are not able to understand," he said to more applause.

-He noted that it was a 12-year-old girl, not any of the four men, who had posed the toughest question, asking why God allowed children to be abandoned.
-[ID:nL6N0UX002].
+He noted that it was a 12-year-old girl, not any of the four men, who had posed the toughest question, asking why God allowed children to be abandoned..

 He ended that part of his impromptu remarks with a joke: "So, when the next pope comes to Manila, let's please have more women among you."